 If you have a rear-wheel drive SUV, power goes to the rear wheels until you need 4-wheel drive.
 That’s when the transfer case transfers some of the power to the front wheels as well.
 You may use a shift lever to go into 4-wheel drive, it could be a button on the dash, or it may even go into 4-wheel drive automatically, depending on your vehicle.

 The transfer case receives power from the transmission and sends it to both the front and rear axles.
-Although this can be done with a set of gears, the majority of transfer cases today are chain driven.
+Although this can be done with a set of gears, the majority of transfer cases today are chain driven and can break down or wear out.
 Some vehicles, such as four-wheel-drive trucks or vehicles intended for off-road use, are controlled by the driver.
 They can put the transfer case into either “two-wheel-drive” or “four-wheel-drive” mode.
 Sometimes accomplished by means of a shifter, it’s similar to that in a manual transmission.

 On some vehicles this may be electronically operated by a switch.
 Some vehicles, such as all-wheel-drive sports cars, have transfer cases that are not selectable.
 Such a transfer case is permanently “locked” into all-wheel-drive mode.

 An on-road transfer case synchronizes the difference between the rotation of the front and rear wheels, in much the same way the differential acts on a given axle.
 This is necessary because the front and rear tires never turn at the same speed when front and rear tire sizes differ.
 Off-road use transfer cases are designed to mechanically lock the front and rear axles when needed.
 This is the equivalent to the differential lock.